Minds-On-Design-Lab/Statamic-Theme-GivingImpact/README.md

 * The theme uses [Skeleton](http://getskeleton.com/) which is a very lightweight responsive front end boilerplate.
 * The theme uses Statamic's Member functionality.
 In order to create a team/fundraiser page, you must register to create a member account.
+* The `money` plugin is a simple modifier used in the them to convert money data returned by Giving Impact in cents to something more human.

 ## Statamic Install